June 02, 2021

 The same thing happened in India: Uber Eats discontinued its operations, having failed to compete with the local food giant Zomato.
 While experts have yet to come to a definitive reason why Uber Eats failed in India, smaller delivery businesses can learn a thing or who about competing with the giants.

-Let’s see what Uber Eats’ delivery model is all about, what kind of lessons small and mid-sized delivery businesses can get out of it, and what moves lead to delivery and business success.
+Let’s see what Uber Eats’ delivery model is all about, what kind of lessons small and mid-sized delivery businesses can get out of it, and what strategies lead to delivery success.

 Brought to life in the U.S. back in 2014, Uber Eats is the most popular food delivery service, boasting 66 million global users.
 As you can see, it’s not entirely unreasonable of Uber Eats to have ambitions to be #1 or #2 food delivery service in each location.
 The tech giant supports 600,000+ restaurants, employs over 10,000 people, and charges a flat 15% service fee for each delivery.